-Through the years, as I raised a family and taught art at the Secondary School level, my work was restricted to doing studies and honing technical skills.
+Through the years, as I raised a family and taught visual art at the secondary school level, my own work was restricted to occasional figure studies and honing technical skills.
 I did not find the energy or focus for personal expression.
 In retirement, direction and meaning for my own work have come together for me.

 I have seen evidence, time and again, of the indomitable spirit of woman - most especially through my involvement in social justice causes.
 It was this spirit that triggered my work, most especially my sculptures.
 My focus is not on social commentary but rather on the feminine that is intrinsic in nature.